Trump Most Likely To Fire Jeff Sessions

 It’s likely that Trump is drawing up a plan to fire Sessions, a report by Business Insider suggested.

-On Saturday, Trump’s friend and longtime ally Judge Jeanine Pirro attacked the Attorney General.
-In her Opening Statement on Fox News, she said that Sessions is not only bad for President Trump and America, he is also downright dangerous.
+On Saturday, Trump’s friend and longtime ally Judge Jeanine Pirro attacked the attorney general.
+In her opening statement on Fox News, she said that Sessions is not only bad for President Trump and America, he is also downright dangerous.

 .@hogangidley45: "We have given over millions of pieces of paper, we spent countless hours cooperating with Mr. Mueller…and we have nothing to show for it other than the fact that the American people have been sent down this road of nothing." @JudgeJeanine pic.twitter.com/epP14Y5dPG